SAP/fundamental-styles/docs/pages/components/toolbar.md

 ## Size

-The default size of the toolbar is compact but this can be changed by passing the `fd-toolbar--cozy` modifier in the `fd-toolbar` class.
+The default size of the toolbar is compact but this can be changed by passing the `fd-toolbar--cozy` modifier class.

 {% capture toolbar %}